djalbat/juxtapose/README.md

     npm run build-debug
     npm run watch-debug

 As well as building the Juxtapose library itself, this will build the examples.
 The source code for the two examples can be found in the `es6/examples` directory.
-To view the compiled examples, open the `examples.html` file in the root of the repository.
+To view the compiled examples, open the `examples/index.html` file.

 ## Contact